Aigai (Aeolis): History

 Initially the city was a possession of the Lydian Empire and later the Achaemenid Empire when it conquered the former.
 In the early third century BC it became part of the Kingdom of Pergamon.
 It changed hands from Pergamon to the Seleucid Empire, but was recaptured by Attalus I of Pergamon in 218 BC.

 In the war between Bithynia and Pergamon, it was destroyed by Prusias II of Bithynia in 156 BC.
 After a peace was brokered by the Romans, the city was compensated with hundred talents.
 Under the rule of Pergamon a market building and a temple to Apollo were constructed.

 In 129 BC the Kingdom of Pergamon became part of the Roman Empire.
 The city was destroyed by an earthquake in 17 AD and received aid for reconstruction from emperor Tiberius.

-Ecclesiastical History
+Ecclesiastical history

-Ægæ was important enough in the Roman province of Asia Prima to become one of the many suffragans of its capital Ephesus's Metropolitan Archbishopric; but it as to fade.
+Ægæ was important enough in the Roman province of Asia Prima to become one of the many suffragans of its capital Ephesus's Metropolitan Archbishopric; but it was to fade.